TheParallelShow GrandeFinale is a project for improvised performance.

 On Saturday 30 June the two performances will start simultaneously in both spaces.
 From 10.00 am to 17.00 the doors will be opened to the public, the entrance is free.

-At the end of the day all performers will then leave for Dordrecht (about half way between Groningen and Brussels), where they are invited for a public dinner in Pictura at 20.00.
+On Sunday at 17.00 all performers will leave for Dordrecht (about half way between Groningen and Brussels), where they are invited to a public dinner in Pictura at 20.00.
 Visitors are welcome to join the meal.
 During the dinner a performative conversation will take place.

-Participating artists: Alexia Karavela (GR), Steef van Lent (DE), Mr & Mrs Gray (NL), ieke Trinks (NL), Emma Waltraud Howes (CA / DE), Andrew McNiven (UK), Marnik Neven (BE), Jolanda Jansen (NL), Elia Torrecilla (SP), Malou van Doormaal (NL) and Frans van Lent (NL).
+Participating artists: Alexia Karavela (GR), Steef van Lent (DE), Mr & Mrs Gray (NL), Ieke Trinks (NL), Emma Waltraud Howes (CA / DE), Andrew McNiven (UK), Marnik Neven (BE), Jolanda Jansen (NL), Elia Torrecilla (SP), Malou van Doormaal (NL), Frans van Lent (NL), Sjoerd Westbroek(NL): texts, Michiel Huijben (NL): texts, Marielle Verdijk (NL): dinner.

 The Cloisters are constructed to look like an original mediaeval clerical building.
 The configuration of architectural elements suggests a unity, a historic coherence, but these elements originate from very different locations and from very different historic settings.
 For the construction of the Cloisters, parts of at least four different buildings in France and Spain were combined.
 The historic accuracy seems to be less important than the historic ‘atmosphere’ it evokes.